 Previous finalists and winners: Feel Good

-– a design award for solutions that enable a healthy body or mind for many
+– A design award for solutions that enable a healthy body or mind.

-The purpose of this award is to demonstrate the potential of design to create solutions that improve people’s mental or physical health.
+The purpose of this award is to demonstrate the ability of design to create solutions that improve people’s mental or physical health.

-Design can affect human health in a positive way, for example through smart technology, new intelligent design, rethinking production and workflows and introducing new materials or interiors.
+Design can affect human health in a positive way, through for example, smart technology, new intelligent design and introducing new materials, products or interiors.

-The category is relevant within a wide range of contexts both within and outside healthcare institutions.
+The category is thus relevant in a wide range of contexts both within and outside healthcare institutions.

-Entries in this category should be supported by information demonstrating how the solution promotes mental and physical health and contributes to improved quality of life for the user.
+Entries in this category should document or explain how the solution promotes mental and physical health and contributes to improved quality of life for the user.

 Previous finalists and winners: Healthy Life

-This award illustrates that design can be an effective tool for rethinking or improving an existing service or introducing an entirely new service.
+This award illustrates that design can be an effective method to rethink or improve an existing service or create an entirely new service.

-The concept results in a service that is more user-friendly, competitive and relevant to the customers or users.
-The design of the service may result in better infrastructure or communication or more efficient interaction between people.
+The winning concept delivers a service that is more user-friendly, competitive and relevant to the customers or users.
+For example, the service design may result in better communication or more effective and efficient interaction between people.

-Entries in this category should be supported by information demonstrating what existing service is improved or provided , and how the new service can be considered outstanding in relation to the user, economic parameters or human interactions.
+Entries in this category should be supported by information demonstrating what existing service is improved or new service is being provided.
+It should be clear why and how the service is considered outstanding in relation to usability, economic effect or human interactions.

 Previous finalists and winners: Outstanding Service

-– a design award for solutions that create jobs in Denmark
+– A design award for solutions that enables resources to be used efficiently.

-– a design award for an outstanding concept or solution that has become an icon internationally
+– A design award for an outstanding concept or solution that has become an international icon.

 This award is given to a concept, product or piece of work that has become an icon of Danish design.
 The work or concept should be unique, well known and admired internationally and be an excellent representative of the Danish design tradition.
 The work is monumental and is itself part of the Danish brand.